Duncan Webb

-Duncan Alexander Webb (born 1967) is a New Zealand lawyer and politician, currently serving as Chief Government Whip in the House of Representatives since 2022.
-He has been the Member of Parliament for Christchurch Central since 2017, representing the Labour Party.
+Duncan Alexander Webb (born 1967) is a New Zealand politician, lawyer and academic.
+He was a law professor at the University of Canterbury from 2000 to 2008, then became a partner at law firm Lane Neave.
+He was elected as a member of the New Zealand House of Representatives for Christchurch Central, representing the Labour Party, in the 2017 general election.

+He was Chief Government Whip, Minister of Commerce and Consumer Affairs and Minister for State Owned Enterprises in the Sixth Labour Government.

-Personal life
+Early life and career

 Webb moved to Christchurch from London in 1974 when he was six years old.
 His father had attended Bible college before becoming a pastor at the Māori Evangelical Fellowship Church in Wainoni.
 After briefly living in Aranui, Webb's family moved to South Brighton where he grew up along with his four siblings.

 He attended Shirley Boys' High School and left before finishing his final year, proceeding directly to the University of Canterbury to study law.
 Webb graduated Bachelor of Laws with Honours in 1989 before being awarded a Doctor of Laws in 2007.

-Webb currently lives in Christchurch and has worked as a lawyer and as a law professor at University of Canterbury.
+Webb currently lives in Christchurch.
+He lectured in law at Massey University and Victoria University in Wellington for eight years before being appointed as a professor at University of Canterbury in 2000.
+He continued in that role until 2008. before joining Lane Neave.
+He also held visiting academic fellowships at the University of Exeter (1999) and the University of Cincinnati (2003), and was a Bell Gully University Fellow from 2001 to 2003.

 Webb has also worked for the Public Interest Project, which seeks to get innocent people out of jail, and for the Howard League, which promotes prisoners’ rights.
 He is a long-time member of the Labour party, joining in 1999.
 He has three sons.
 He split from his wife, Tania, in 2016.